 The Navy indicated at the October 7, 2014 meeting that assessments are underway to explore alternative fuel storage solutions in lieu of either continued full or partial use of the Red Hill Facility.

 The Department of Health does not have information regarding implications of shutting down this facility.
-DOH’s priority is the protection of the environment and it views the storage of up to 187 million gallons of fuel, 100 feet above a drinking water resource, inherently dangerous.
+DOH’s priority is the protection of the environment and it views the storage of up to 187 million gallons of fuel, 100 feet above a drinking water resource, is inherently dangerous.
+It is the Navy’s view that preceding sentence is an opinion not a fact and the Navy does not agree with this statement.

 DOH and BWS Recommendations

-The operation of this facility should only exist on the condition that the aging facility be upgraded with secondary containment and state-of-the-art leak detection to ensure safe operations and adverse impact to the environment.
+The operation of this facility should only exist on the condition that the facility be upgraded with secondary containment and state-of-the-art leak detection to ensure safe operations and adverse impact to the environment.

 The Navy should have facility-wide implementation of secondary containment by December 31, 2024.